 - Preheat the oven to 200º while covering the lasagna with the béchamel and add the grated vegetable cheese.
 When the oven is hot, we put it in it and bake until we see that it takes a golden tone.
 We remove from the oven and emplatamos.

-- We recommend using pear tomatoes because they have a lower degree of acidity and will have a softer and sweeter flavor .
+- We recommend using pear-type tomatoes because they have a lower degree of acidity and will leave a softer and sweeter taste. .

-- If you don't want to use pasta made with wheat flour, you can use pasta made with rice and corn flour or spelled.
+- If you do not want to use pasta made with wheat flour, you can use pasta made with rice flour and corn or spelled.

-- When purchasing lasagna plates, make sure they do not have eggs among their ingredients.
+- When buying lasagna plates, make sure they do not carry eggs among their ingredients.

-- In case the lasagna plates are not precooked, they will have to be cooked in boiling water for 12 to 15 minutes.
+- In case the lasagna plates are not pre-cooked, they should be boiled in boiling water for 12 to 15 minutes.

 If you have any questions, you can leave it to us in the comments.
 And if you dare and want to show your creations to the world, do not hesitate to label us, we will love to see them through the networks!